-Half of employers fail to plan a year in advance for changes in their workforce, and only 13% plan for a two-year period.
-Rather than being reactionary, here are some hiring tips that will ensure you have the skill set needed to not only run, but grow your organisation.
+Half of the employers fail to plan a year for changes in their workforce, and only 13% plan for two years.
+Rather than being reactionary, here are some hiring tips that will ensure you have the skill set needed to run and grow your organisation.

-First of all, consider how national and regional economic growth may affect your business.
-Randstad research shows that:
+first of all, consider how national and regional economic growth may affect your business.

 Skilled talent shortages are expected to persist across Australia and the wider Asia Pacific region – even in countries where growth is slowing – due to the restructuring of many economies, labour markets and large multi-national organisations.

-The region faces nothing short of a corporate leadership crisis – it's time for organisations to re-think their approach to attracting and developing leadership talent.
+The region faces a corporate leadership crisis – it's time for organisations to re-think their approach to attracting and developing leadership talent.

-Think about what additional talent you'll need and the experience, knowledge, skills and capability required.
+Think about what additional talent you'll need and the required experience, knowledge, skills and capability.

-Effective workforce planning in the coming decade means your organisation will need to use a mix of enabling tools, systems and strategies to attract, develop and retain an increasingly mobile and skilled workforce.
+Effective workforce planning in the coming decade means your organisation must use a mix of enabling tools, systems and strategies to attract, develop and retain an increasingly mobile and skilled workforce.

 To fill a critical need for specialist professional and technical skills in the near and distant future, your HR professionals need to engage in strategic planning and human capital analysis, such as talent mapping and talent management.